 Youth | High School | Adaptive or Disabled – 250m

 Notes: Paddlers must be at least 14 years old to race, with the exception of the Youth Division (8 – 14 years old), Junior Division (< 18 yrs old), and High School (no age restrictions).
 Mixed teams must have a minimum of 8 male and 8 female paddlers (other 4 can be either).
 Women’s teams must be female and have a minimum of 16 paddlers, however there are no gender requirements for steersperson or drummer.
 Open teams must have a minimum of 16 paddlers.
 Collegiate, Corporate and Masters must have a minimum of 16 paddlers, 8 of which must be female.
 BCS teams must have a minimum of 16 paddlers, all of which must be breast cancer survivors or female cancer survivors.
 There is no BCS requirement for the steersperson or drummer.
 Youth and High School Divisions have no gender restrictions but must have a minimum of 16 paddlers.
 We allow a maximum roster of 25 team members and therefore, will only be providing 25 medals per winning team.

-For any questions on team information, please contact Michele Laye (in-state/corporate) or Ash Lagazo (out-of-state) at firstname.lastname@example.org
+For any questions on team information, please contact Ash Lagazo (out-of-state) or Michele Laye (in-state/corporate) at email@example.com